Mettaya/Mettaya/README.md

     •📍And am from Indonesia
     • am girl, 14 y.o
-Mettaya/Mettaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.

 Hello, happy holiday!
 Merry Christmas and happy holiday.
 Can't wait to wait 2023 year, some day into new year!